 Many of our cheeses come in multi-kilogram wheels, straight from the cheesemaker.
 Rather than pre-cut and vacuum seal our cheeses, we take pride in storing them and custom cutting your order on demand.
 This preserves the freshness and flavour integrity and allows you to get as much or as little as you need at one time.

 Why do we like raw milk cheese?

-Raw milk is simply unpasterurised milk.
+Raw milk is simply unpasteurized milk.
 We believe that using raw milk helps maintain the subtleties of terroir in the cheese making process allowing for more complex flavours to shine through.

 I thought raw milk cheese was illegal?

-It is legal to make and sell raw (unpasteurised) milk cheese in Canada.
+It is legal to make and sell raw (unpasteurized) milk cheese in Canada.
 All raw milk cheeses must be aged for at least 60 days before sale/consuming.

 I am vegetarian, do you have cheese for me?

 We do.
-Rennet is an enzyme used in many cheeses as the coagulant that separates curds from whey.
+Rennet is an enzyme used in many kinds of cheese as the coagulant that separates curds from whey.
 Some of our cheeses use vegetarian rennet and our cheesemongers are happy to point them out to you.

 I am pregnant, can I eat your cheese?